MARCH: If Your Body Could Talk

 When or how does your body say, “Uh, no. Not so fast, my friend.”

-What other helpful things have you learned from listening to your body?
+Name 2 helpful things you have learned from listening to the wisdom of your body.

-When did a physical mishap steal a season or an activity you loved?
+When did a physical mishap or health limitation steal a season or an activity you loved?
 What was the secondary loss?